Updated November 2018

 There are only 2 things we don't like about the OXO.
-The fist is the cost. $200 is at the upper end of the home grinder price range.
+The first is the cost.
+It is at the upper end of the home grinder price range.
 The second is the noise it makes.
 We wouldn't call it grating, but it is definitely loud and would likely wake up any light sleepers in the next room.
 However, if you can stomach the cost this grinder will get you the most delicious cup of coffee your beans can deliver.
 If you have a house full of light sleepers you might want to consider the Cuisinart Deluxe instead (or ditch the light sleepers, some things aren't as important as coffee).
 And if you can't stomach the cost, check out the OXO Conical Burr, which makes equally delicious coffee but without as many user-friendly bells and whistles driving up the price.

 Read review: OXO On Barista Brain

 Most Bang for the Buck

 Luckily, you don't have to spend too much to get the best tasting coffee possible.
 The OXO Conical Burr is essentially the same grinder as our Editors' Choice winner, but without the built-in scale.
 It can produce the same rich and nuanced cup as its bigger sibling, and the lack of a fancy scale bumps the price down substantially.
 Plus it keeps the messes to a minimum, because the last thing you want to do in the morning is clean.